Pediatric Tooth Extraction in NYC

 - Relieve a broken tooth

-- Treat significant tooth decay
+- Treat significant tooth decay/cavities

 - Remove wisdom teeth that are causing overcrowding in the mouth

-What does tooth extraction in children involve?
+What does a child’s tooth extraction procedure involve?

 Once our dentists have determined that dental extraction is necessary, we will perform a digital X-ray examination in order to further evaluate the tooth.

-Before the procedure, a child will receive local anesthesia in order to numb the affected tooth and area around the tooth.
+Before the pediatric tooth extraction procedure, a child will receive local anesthesia in order to numb the affected tooth and area around the tooth.
 We offer single tooth anesthesia technology, which provides a number of advantages for our pediatric patients.
 In addition, sedation dentistry options may also be administered, depending on a patient’s needs.

 After the pediatric tooth extraction, patients will likely experience a certain amount of discomfort.
 This can be relieved by applying ice to the area and taking antibiotics or painkillers if needed.
 Patients will be advised to avoid certain foods for a few days and should feel completely better within one to two weeks.
 The dental extraction procedure is safe for most patients and does not involve any major complications.

-If you need to schedule a visit for your child or want to learn more about tooth extraction, call our office at (212) 879-6518 or request an appointment at Park View Pediatric Dentistry & Orthodontics by filling out the form on this page.
+If you need to schedule a visit for your child or want to learn more about pediatric tooth extraction, call our office at (212) 879-6518 or request an appointment at Park View Pediatric Dentistry & Orthodontics by filling out the form on this page.